JLogical-Apps/flood/README.md

-# JLogical Utils
+# Flood

-Composition of utilities to help develop apps for JLogical.
+Framework on Flood to streamline Flutter/Dart development.

 ## Example

-Look in `example` to see an app that utilizes many of the features in JLogical Utils.
+Look in `example` to see an app that utilizes many of the features in Flood.
 Feel free to modify the example app to include anything that would help with testing.

 ## Packages